-Kimmich strike maintains Bayern Munich’s record run in Europe
+Kimmich Strike Maintains Bayern Munich’s Record Run In Europe

 Lokomotiv grabbed the deserved equaliser when Ze Luis burst free down the right and squared to Miranchuk who turned home.

+The Cape Verde international wasted a huge opportunity to put Lokomotiv in front when he opted to go for goal himself rather than square for an unmarked Rifat Zhemaletdinov.

-Kimmich settled any nerves in the Bayern ranks when he received the ball outside the penalty area, needing one touch to control and drive home.
+Kimmich made the hosts pay the price moments later when he received the ball outside the penalty area, taking one touch to control and drive home.

 Comments